dmihaylov95/devops-projects_vagrant-awx-and-gitea-basic-environment/README.md

 * Credentials can also be changed from the Vagrantfile.

-Once you need to clear-up the environment, from the same terminal, opened from the directory, where the Vagrantfile lives, execute "vagrant destroy --force".
+Once you need to clear-up the environment, from the same terminal, opened from the directory, where the Vagrantfile lives, execute <vagrant destroy --force>.